-“What am I doing wrong?”
-Another week has passed, and still no job interviews.
+Another week has passed and still no job interviews.

-Many companies use applicant tracking systems (ATS) to make the hiring process more efficient.
-Each candidate fills out an online application, which an ATS evaluates based on keywords and phrases.
+Anyway, how does it work?
+Each candidate fills out an online application and an ATS evaluates it based on keywords and phrases.
 In the end, only the very best resumes get to the hiring manager.

 The question is, how to get your application past the robots, straight into the hands of your hiring manager?

 Keep it simple

 - ATS will reject most resumes with illegible formatting.
 Avoid using exotic fonts and don’t overload your resume with logos, pictures, charts, and unnecessary sections.

 - Make every word on the resume count.
 ATSs want to see if your application matches the job description.
 For example, instead of listing ambiguous skills, name a particular software you have experience with.

 - ATS don’t have much understanding for motivational paragraphs filled with fluff.
 Instead, use this section to bullet point your key achievements, skills, and experiences.

 - Fact: Robots show no mercy.
 If an ATS detects too many inconsistencies, it will dismiss your application immediately.